-For a long time, it was believed that recovery after spinal cord injury was not possible.
-We now know that the spinal cord is extremely adaptable because of neuroplasticity, as long as some spared neural pathways exist (an incomplete spinal cord injury).
+For a long time, it was believed that recovery after a spinal cord injury was not possible — but we were wrong.
+We now know that the spinal cord is extremely adaptable because it is capable of utilizing neuroplasticity.

-The spinal cord can reassign affected functions to spared neural pathways.
+Neuroplasticity allows the brain and spinal cord to adapt and recover functions affected by injury.
+The spinal cord can reassign affected functions through spared neural pathways.
 However, individuals must repetitively stimulate the spinal cord by practicing weakened movements.

 Think, “use it or lose it!”
 Neuroplasticity functions on demand and occurs all the time, not just after injury.
 It can promote or impede recovery based on how you choose to approach rehabilitation following your spinal cord injury.

 Below, we’ll discuss three essential components for promoting neuroplasticity after spinal cord injury: specificity, repetition, and intensity.

 Training specifically is crucial for promoting neuroplasticity after spinal cord injury because each movement you make is attributed to a specific set of neural pathways.
 Every time you practice a specific movement, it reinforces demand for that function.

 Therefore, if you want to recover the ability to walk, you must practice walking.
 Depending on the severity of your spinal cord injury, you may need to break this up into smaller steps such as strengthening the leg muscles, learning how to stand, shifting your weight, and maintaining balance.
 Developing these skills individually will help form the building blocks to practice walking again.

 The more specific you are with your training, the better the spinal cord gets that perceiving demand for those functions and rewires itself.

 Another major factor involved in promoting neuroplasticity after spinal cord injury is performing high repetitions.